Jesus taught us to pray for God

 As you humble your soul and release your spirit to move with Christ’s Spirit, you find yourself impelled by something stronger than emotion and more certain than knowledge.
 You long for your Father’s name to be hallowed, his kingdom to come.
 You pray for God.

 Often, to your amazement, your soul joins in.
 Your mind and emotions participate joyfully in prayers they could not start.
-However, you don’t quit praying for God or yearning for what he wants when he takes you places that defy logic, places where your emotions scream not to go.
+However, you don’t quit praying for God or yearning for what he wants when he takes you places logic rejects and your emotions scream not to go.

 Asa’s prayer

-Long before Jesus walked the earth, a king named Asa demonstrated the kind of praying the Lord’s Prayer teaches.
+Long before Jesus walked the earth, a king named Asa demonstrated the kind of praying Jesus taught us to pray.

 He took his troops out to meet the enemy, drew them up in battle formation – and cried out to God.
 Asa didn’t relegate prayer to the intercessors back home – though they too surely prayed.
 Standing on the battlefield as commander-in-chief, he did the most crucial, strategic and wise thing he could have done.
 He called on the Lord his God: